 E.M.P. — WILSON HARP

 A deeply disappointing book that fails to capitalise on a promising premise.
-The narrator has driven out to a small town in the American mid-west to visit his parents when a sunstorm gives rise of an electro-magnetic pulse that knocks out all electronics and most electrical systems.
+The narrator has driven out to a small town in the American mid-west to visit his parents when a sunstorm gives rise to an electro-magnetic pulse that knocks out all electronics and most electrical systems.
 How does the town cope with its isolation and powerlessness?
 There could be a good novel about this, but EMP falls short by majoring on minors and never really getting anywhere.
 By the end, all the narrator has achieved is a decision to strike out cross-country in search of his estranged wife.
 That’s it.
 The writing, which is taut in places, too often falls back on clichés and the narrative becomes repetitive.
 Not really worth bothering with.

 STAR ISLAND — CARL HIAASEN

-Hiaasen is the king of what Dave Barry describes a the bunch-of-South-Florida-wackos genre — one that Barry himself has dabbled in, without quite approaching Hiaasen’s work.
+Hiaasen is the king of what Dave Barry describes as the bunch-of-South-Florida-wackos genre — one that Barry himself has dabbled in, without quite approaching Hiaasen’s work.
 I’ve read about a dozen of his novels now, and to be honest they can slightly blend into one another.
 But despite the loathesomeness of most of his characaters, the books somehow manage to be more or less good-hearted, and they are never less than compelling reading.
 Funny, too.
 This one is about an off-the-rails starlet in the Britney Spears/Lindsey Lohan/Miley Cyrus mould.
 (It’s depressing how many of these there are.)
 Avaricious parents, a disfigured bodyguard, an overweight paparazzo and various drug-addled rock-stars round out the cast.
 Somehow it all makes sense.
 I’ve read all of my Hiaasens more than once, and this will be no exception.